unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > The `keyId` attribute value is the result of (one or more) flicks.
 >
-> Gestures are not nested: other gestures (such as flick, multiTap, longPress) are ignored on the key referenced by `keyId`.
+> Implementations shall ignore any gestures (such as flick, multiTap, longPress) defined on the key specified by `keyId`.

 **Example**